Skriðuklaustur and the Archaeological Excavations in East Iceland

 everybody but Jón Hrak, everybody but Jón Hrak".

-I found a folklore in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason, which I often refer to in my blog, telling a different story of Jón "Flak" in a different cemetery with the same poem - but here Jón "Flak" is repeating this poem after his death.
+I found a story in Þjóðsögur Jóns Árnasonar - The Collection of Folklore of Jón Árnason, which I often refer to in my travel-blog, telling a different story of Jón "Flak" in a different cemetery with the same poem - but here Jón "Flak" is repeating this poem after his death.

 Sesselja the sinner

 I just want to tell you in a few words how the old land Skriða (now Klaustur) came into the possession of the Catholic church.
 Sesselja Þorsteinsdóttir had married her second cousin once-removed, Einar Ormsson Loftssonar the Rich.
-Einar died in 1470 and after his demise the cousinship to his wife was revealed, but at this time it was forbidden for second cousins once-removed to get married (nowadays even cousins can get married).
+Einar died in 1470 and after his demise, the cousinship to his wife was revealed, but at this time it was forbidden for second cousins once removed to get married.

 I got this story from an information sign on the excavation site, but have not seen it anywhere else.